Suzanne Collins is an American author and screenwriter best known for the hugely popular “The Hunger Games” trilogy.

 - She has three older siblings named Kathryn, Andrew, and Joan.

-- Collins majored in Theatre Arts in the Alabama School of Fine arts in Birmingham, which she graduated from in 1980.
+- Collins majored in Theatre Arts at the Alabama School of Fine arts in Birmingham, which she graduated from in 1980.

 - Collins completed her Bachelor’s in Theatre and Telecommunications from Indiana University in 1985.

 - She began her career as a writer for children’s television shows in 1991.

 - Collins frequently moved because of her father’s time in the Air Force.
 She spent a good deal of time in both Indiana and Belgium.

 - Collins received an M.F.A in 1989 in Dramatic Writing from New York University.

 - She gained immense popularity with the release of ‘The Hunger Games’ in September 2008.

 - Collins was the head writer for the animated children’s show by PBS, ‘Clifford’s Puppy Days’.